 The MS program accommodates both full-time and part-time students.
 Full-time students can complete the program within an 18 month period.
 Part-time completion will vary based on total number of credits taken each term.
-A program of study will be developed with the program coordinator which responds to student needs and the department’s plan for course scheduling.
+A program of study will be developed with the coordinator which responds to the student’s needs and the Department’s plan for course scheduling.

-The Department of Business Management is committed to offering high quality management and professional education that is focused on meeting the needs of students and organizations in the Mohawk Valley, New York State, and the global community.
+The College of Business Management (CBM) is committed to offering high quality management and professional education that is focused on meeting the needs of students and organizations not only in New York State, but the global community.
 We are dedicated to providing undergraduate, graduate, and non-degree programs that are responsive to the dynamic business environment and accessible to qualified students.
-The Department of Business Management is committed to continuously improving its programs through learning assurance, scholarship, and service.
+The CBM is committed to continuously improving its programs through learning assurance, scholarship, and service.

 Graduates of the MS Accountancy program can pursue

 careers in the following areas:

 - Public accounting (working as a Certified Public Accountant)

 - Corporate accounting (working as an accountant for a corporation or other for-profit company)